Dynamometer: Types of sweep tests

-In every type of sweep test, there remains the issue of potential power reading error due to the variable engine/dyno/vehicle total rotating mass.
-Many modern computer-controlled brake dyno systems are capable of deriving that "inertial mass" value, so as to eliminate this error.

 A "sweep test" will almost always be suspect, as many "sweep" users ignore the rotating mass factor, preferring to use a blanket "factor" on every test on every engine or vehicle.
 Simple inertia dyno systems aren't capable of deriving "inertial mass", and thus are forced to use the same (assumed) inertial mass on every vehicle tested.

 Using steady state testing eliminates the rotating inertial mass error of a sweep test, as there is no acceleration during this type of test.

 Transient test characteristics

 Aggressive throttle movements, engine speed changes, and engine motoring are characteristics of most transient engine tests.
 The usual purpose of these tests are vehicle emissions development and homologation.
 In some cases, the lower-cost eddy-current dynamometer is used to test one of the transient test cycles for early development and calibration.
 An eddy current dyno system offers fast load response, which allows rapid tracking of speed and load, but does not allow motoring.
 Since most required transient tests contain a significant amount of motoring operation, a transient test cycle with an eddy-current dyno will generate different emissions test results.
 Final adjustments are required to be done on a motoring-capable dyno.